BassemArfaoui/Authentification-System-With-Passport---Google-Oauth2---Facebook-Oauth---JWT---NodeMailer---Bcrypt/README.md

 - JWT is used for generating tokens for the password reset functionality.
 - Bcrypt is used for secure password hashing and salting.
 - dotenv is used for managing environment variables.
-- Flash messages are used to handle and display errors and success messages.